FrontTribe/typesense-search/docs/guide/new-updates-testing.md

 ### 1. Test Multi-Collection Search Patterns

-Navigate to the search demo page: http://localhost:3000/search-demo
+Navigate to the search demo page in your development environment (typically at `http://localhost:3000/search-demo` or `http://localhost:3001/search-demo`)

 #### Test Single Collection Search